Creating a Video-Wall with Yodeck

 H. Measuring for all Setups, including Asymmetric Video-Walls, Bezels included

-With Yodeck, you can set up any Video-Wall, even if screens are mounted in landscape or portrait orientation.
+With Yodeck, you can set up any video wall, even if screens are mounted in landscape or portrait orientation.
 So, you can create video walls like this one:Asymmetric Video-Wall Diagram

 If you want to do bezel compensation or set up an asymmetric video wall, you must measure actual distances between the screens’ viewable areas.
 Use the Test Card above and ensure it covers the whole area of the screens.
 So, in the general case of an asymmetric video wall, you should have something like this to do the measurements.Asymmetric Video-Wall Tuning